Member Recognition

 Florida Highway Patrol Announces Trooper of the Year

 Trooper Nevergold immediately ran to the stopped automobile.
-Remembering that the youngster had earlier placed both hands to its mouth, Trooper Nevergold suspected the child had ingested some foreign object into its throat and, therefore, immediately began performing the Heimlich Maneuver in an effort to remove this object and to permit resumption of normal breathing.
+Remembering that the youngster had earlier placed both hands to its mouth, Trooper Nevergold suspected the child had ingested some foreign object into its throat and, therefore, immediately began performing the Heimlich Maneuver to remove this object and to permit resumption of normal breathing.
 Trooper Nevergold’s diagnosis was correct.
 A coin was shortly expelled from the child’s throat, and the child began to breathe normally.
-An inspection of the child’s hands revealed several coins, similar to the one expelled from the throat, still tightly clutched after all the excitement.
+An inspection of the child’s hands revealed several coins, like the one expelled from the throat, still tightly clutched after all the excitement.